BYLAWS of the Pacific Northwest Chapter, Incorporated

 Section 1.
 Elections

 To conduct Chapter elections, the Immediate Past Chair shall serve as Chair of a Nominating and Elections Committee and shall select members for the Committee, subject to approval of the Executive Board.
-For each State and Province in the Chapter’s territory that has five or more members, the Nominating the Elections Committee shall have one member, including the Committee Chair.
+For each State and Province in the Chapter’s territory that has five or more members, the Nominating and Elections Committee shall have one member, including the Committee Chair.
 No member of the Nominating and Elections Committee may be nominated by the Committee for an elective position.

 Section 2.
 Sequence